Enet4/dicom-rs/README.md

 unless certain extensions are included via Cargo features.
 Consult each crate for guidelines on selecting features to suit your needs.

+Minimum supported Rust version is 1.72.0 and only applies to the library crates with default features.
+Binary crates and extra features may require a newer version of Rust.

 ## Roadmap & Contributing

 This project is under active development.